mthalken/fish_count/README.md

 Notes:
-based on weather conditions in a 4 months prior we can predict the count wtih a 95% accuracy
+based on weather conditions in a 4 months prior we can predict the count wtih a 95% accuracy.

 Tools: